-The problem of selecting a finite set of leaders that minimizes total system error in a multi-agent linear, stochastic, decentralized coordinated control dynamic has received recent attention in the literature (Patterson and Bamieh [2010], Clark et al. [2012], Lin et al. [2013], Fitch and Leonard [2013]).
-In these works a fixed set of leaders is selected using a centralized (top-down) algorithm given a fixed interconnection graph.
+The problem of selecting a finite set of leaders that minimizes total system error in a multi-agent linear, stochastic, decentralized coordinated control dynamic has received recent attention in the literature (Patterson and Bamieh [2010], Clark et al. [2012], Lin et al. [2013]).
+In these works a fixed set of leaders is selected using a centralized (topdown) algorithm given a fixed interconnection graph.
 In contrast the evolution of collective migration describes dynamics in which the leadership and the interconnection graph emerges through a decentralized (bottom-up) and adaptive process.
 These adaptive dynamics are nonlinear even if the dynamics with fixed leadership are linear because the leadership investments and weights on social information are changing.

-In collaboration with Darren Pais, we analyzed the nonlinear dynamics and bifurcations of an adaptive model of collective migration/tracking in a multi-agent system to provide a means to systematically predict the influence of model parameters on the emergence of leadership and on collective tracking performance.
-This in turn suggests systematic constructive approaches to high performance and efficient design of multi-agent system dynamics.
+In collaboration with Darren Pais, we analyzed the nonlinear dynamics and bifurcations to provide a means to systematically predict the influence of model parameters on the emergence of leadership and on collective tracking performance.
+This in turn suggests systematic approaches to high performance and efficient design of multi-agent system dynamics.

-In Pais and Leonard [2014] the multi-agent system dynamics were modeled to approximate the detailed evolutionary simulation model used by Guttal and Couzin [2010].
+In Pais and Leonard [2013] the multi-agent system dynamics were modeled to approximate the detailed evolutionary simulation model used by Guttal and Couzin [2010].
 The model is presented here using the terminology of collective migration; the abstraction to the collective tracking or learning problem is implied.
-There are N agents and the migration route is defined by a scalar direction $\mu$ , unknown to the agents.
-The state of agent i is defined by its migration direction $1 x_i \in \mathbb{R}$ and its investment $k_i \in [0, 1]$ in acquiring measurements of the migration route $\mu$ .
-The dynamics have two time-scales: the migration dynamics of $x_i$ are fast and the evolutionary dynamics of $k_i$ are slow.
+There are N agents and the migration route is defined by a scalar direction μ .
+The state of agent i is defined by its migration direction $1 x_i \in \mathbb{R}$ and its investment gain $k_i \in [0, 1]$.
+The dynamics have two time-scales: the migration dynamics of x_i are fast and the evolutionary dynamics of k_i are slow.

-Our model of migration dynamics builds on the model used by Torney et al. [2010] in which individuals respond to the noisy measurement of the environmental cue with a gain that depends on $k_i$ and to the noisy measurement of the social cues with a gain that depends on $(1 - k_i)$ .
+Our model of migration dynamics builds on the model used by Torney et al. [2010] in which individuals respond to the noisy measurement of the environmental cue with a gain that depends on k_i and to the noisy measurement of the social cues with a gain that depends on $(1 - k_i)$.
 The response to the environmental cue is modeled as an Ornstein-Uhlenbeck process (Uhlenbeck and Ornstein [1930]).
 The response to social cues is modeled as noisy linear consensus dynamics using a directed graph (digraph) representation of the interaction topology (Xiao et al. [2007]); this generalizes the model of Torney et al. [2010] which uses a mean-field approximation to reduce the social graph to an all-to-all interconnection.